Restomod vs Pro-Touring: What’s The Difference?

 Attention to detail is key, and the headliner grain is no exception.
 Having the correct headliner material gives the car not only the correct appearance but the correct feel.
 Headliners are a simple piece that’s often overlooked, but play a big role in the appearance of your car.

-Happy Father’s Day!
-Get Free Shipping* + a Free T-Shirt when you apply the Code: DAD24 during checkout on orders over $199, valid until 06/16/24 (9pm ET).
-This Father’s Day, don’t miss the opportunity to let your Dad know how much you care and save on essential parts that keep his
+Get Free Shipping* when you apply the Code: APS25 during checkout on orders over $249, valid until 04/04/25 (9pm ET).
+Don’t miss out on this opportunity to save on the essential parts that keep your restoration moving forward.